shotgunsoftware/tk-photoshopcc/extensions/basic/README.md

 ## Clean up dev descriptors

 # TODO:
-* consider the case where you have the extension installed system wide, but you also want to do local development.
+* consider the case where you have the officially released extension installed system wide, but you also want to do local development.
 Revisit once we've done the initial release for beta testing.
 * consider all the side effects of reloading the extension. does it actually handle reconnecting properly. do we get a completely fresh environment?